m99coder/pg15-logical-replication-row-filter/README.md

 # create subscription and run replication
 make replicate

+# validate replication
+make validate

 # reset data in both instances
 make reset

 # stop both database instances
 make stop
 ```

+## pgbench

+In order to utilize two database instances with distinct data, the initialization steps for pgbench as well as the actual benchmark queries had to be modified.

+Even identifiers are populated to the source, odd identifiers to the target.

 ## Postgres